 We found 4 internists who accept United Healthcare Compass HMO near Tavernier, FL.

-Dr. Charles Neiditz specializes in general internal medicine.
-He has received a 4.0 out of 5 star rating by his patients.
-He accepts several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Charles Neiditz sees patients in Tavernier, FL.
+His medical specialty is general internal medicine.
+His average patient rating is 4.0 stars out of 5.
+He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.